1amsv/1amsv/README.md

 Java.
 I am also an active competitive coder, and fond of Problem Solving.
 My next step is towards learning React Native for cross platform application development.

-- 🔭 I’m currently working on creating applications with Java.
+- 🔭 I’m currently working on creating applications with Java and Angular.
-- 🌱 I’m currently learning Cloud Computing.
 - 👯 I’m looking to collaborate on any Open Source Project.
 - 🤔 I’m looking for help with Application Development.
 - 💬 Ask me about anything.